brianhoole/tasteofmanoa.github.io/index.md

 Afterwards, clone or [download a copy](https://github.com/tasteofmanoa/manoa-munchies/archive/master.zip) of the repository to your system.

-After successfully cloning/downloading the reposity, open command prompt or terminal and enter the following commands in the app directory of the repository.
+After successfully cloning/downloading the repository, open command prompt or terminal and enter the following commands in the app directory of the repository.

 ```
 $ meteor npm install